 The rewards are high and the heartaches can be deep as we work out how best to raise our children.
 Our society can leave parents feeling disempowered, and at a loss in knowing how best to care for and raise their children… But we have a Father who cares for us.
 He loves family and wants to help us grow in reflecting His family ways with our children.

-Our aim is to share some principles and encouragements…drawn from Scriptural conviction and our own experiences.
+This LifeZone sought to share some principles and encouragements…drawn from Scriptural conviction and experience.

 - How to build lasting values… the essentials of unconditional love.